-The placements are determined by FMS partners currents needs and priorities as well as the Scout's language ability, qualifications, and preferences.
-Currently the program has scouts serving in countries such as Kenya, India, Rwanda, USA*, Indonesia, Tanzania, Peru, etc. However, the program receives partners’ application on a rolling basis, and the offer continues to grow!
+FMS fellowship placements are partly determined by the needs and priorities of our partners, as well as the fellow's professional maturity, language ability, skill-set, and preferences.
+Currently, the program has fellows serving in countries such as Kenya, India, Rwanda, USA*, Indonesia, Tanzania, and Peru.
+However, the program receives partners’ applications on a rolling basis, and the offer continues to grow!

 *Please note that non-US Citizens are not eligible for US-based placements unless they carry their own status for work within the U.S. International students cannot stay on MIIS documents for the fieldwork placement.

 The field placement review process begins 2-4 weeks before the start of the training.
 Before this, the program offers an orientation webinar to outline the process in detail.

 Placements are highly likely, but not guaranteed.
 Finding a field assignment match is comparative to a competitive hiring process where candidates must actively cultivate positive relationships and interview with the FMS placement team and fellowship hiring partners.
 Each candidate is guaranteed 2-5 interviews during the placement process.
 Final offers are made at the discretion of the partner.